-Individual student needs must be considered in order to prioritize access to in-person instruction.
+\Individual student needs must be considered in order to prioritize access to in-person instruction.
 Priorities include, but are not limited to: students in their first three years in the United States, Students with Interrupted Formal Education (SIFE), English Learner students who did not engage in remote learning throughout the spring and summer, English Learners with Individual Education Plans (IEPs), and English Learner students who are at risk of not graduating with their cohorts.

-The International Welcome Center will operate with limited capacity for testing of students new to the country.
+The International Welcome Center will operate at regular capacity for testing of students new to the country.

-Migrant students will receive support through online tutoring, devices, and clothing, when necessary.
+Migrant students will receive supplemental support through online tutoring, devices, and clothing, when necessary.
 Coordination of these supports will occur through the Migrant Liaison.

-For students attending in-person, instruction will be provided based on students' individual needs and language proficiency levels, following SAISD's Dual Language model.
-Supplemental, online self-paced language development programs will be available.
+Up to 100% of students in Dual Language and ESL will receive instruction in person.
+Instruction will be provided based on students' individual needs and language proficiency levels, following SAISD's Dual Language model.

-For students attending remotely, instruction will be tailored to students' needs and language proficiency levels, following SAISD's Dual Language model whenever possible.
+For students continuing to attend remotely, instruction will be tailored to students' needs and language proficiency levels, following SAISD's Dual Language model.
 Additional self-paced and community language development opportunities will be available to students participating in both the Dual Language and English as a Second Language (ESL) programs.